Access factsheets providing information on employment law issues for Ireland

 In essence, they stated that those employees moving from the public sector to private sector employers should be no worse off.
 However, they went further, in that they stated that any new employees brought in after the transfer to work alongside the public sector and local authority workers should, likewise, not be on any less favourable terms.
 This avoided a two-tier workforce, but did have implications for pricing contracts.

 In England and Wales, the two codes and associated guidance on a two-tier workforce were withdrawn in 2010 and 2011.
 The status of the guidance in Northern Ireland has always been ambiguous.
 Some public providers continue to insist on provisions related to these codes in outsourcing contracts.
-Furthermore, the draft Local Government Best Value (Exclusion of Non-commercial Considerations) Order (Northern Ireland) 2011 and associated guidance appear to incorporate the principles on avoiding a two-tier workforce into a new Northern Ireland code which is working its way through the Northern Ireland Assembly.
+Furthermore, the draft Local Government Best Value (Exclusion of Non-commercial Considerations) Order (Northern Ireland) 2011 and associated guidance appear to incorporate the principles on avoiding a two-tier workforce into a new Northern Ireland code which was working its way through the Northern Ireland Assembly but which has not come into effect as yet.

 Public holidays and working time